The MLD community has lost a pioneer, a great friend, and a tireless advocate seeking a cure for MLD. He died December 8, 2005, at age 80.

 The scientific community and those suffering from genetic metabolic conditions are better because of his incessant commitment to people and his work.

-We will miss him tremendously both personally and professionally.
+We miss him tremendously both personally and professionally, but are continually inspired by his passion and commitment.

-Our prayers are with his wife of 54 years, Chyrrel, who we were touched to meet at our first MLD Family conference, his sister, three sons, daughter and four grandchildren.
+He was blessed by his wife of 54 years, Chyrrel, who we were touched to meet at our first MLD Family conference in 1999.

 West Linn, OR USA